We ask you, humbly, to help us.

 signed into law.
 6

-1999-FEB when the bill was returned to committee to die.
+1999-FEB when the bill was returned to committee and died.
 The Virginia Association of

-Counties is concerned that the bill does not contain a precise definition of
+Counties was concerned that the bill does not contain a precise definition of

 it would be harder to stop people from declaring their own religion with the intention of